-Along the South Trestle Section some dredging is planned to provide barge access adjacent to the trestles to allow for construction activities.
-Figure O-3 indicates in red areas where the water depth is shallow and will require some dredging to allow barge traffic to access the South Trestle area for construction.
+Between the existing South Approach Trestles an area has been identified for dredging which will be required to provide barge access during bridge demolition operations.
+Dredging is to be accomplished by mechanical dredging using a clam bucket.
+Figure O-3 indicates areas where the water depth is shallow and will require some dredging to allow barge traffic to access the South Trestle area for demolition.
+In addition, an area west of the existing South Trestles will require dredging for construction of the new South Trestles.
 Water quality monitoring up-current and down-current of these areas during construction will be necessary.